Hotpoint: Haier

 In September 2014, Electrolux agreed to buy General Electric's household appliances business including the Hotpoint brand in North America for £2bn ($3.3bn).
 The deal was expected to close in 2015.
-Due to blockage by U.S. regulators, the Electrolux deal was terminated, and GE subsequently sold its appliance division to Haier of China, to close in 2016.
+Due to blockage by U.S. regulators, the Electrolux deal was terminated, and GE subsequently sold its appliance division to Communist Haier of China, to close in 2016.

+Arcelik

+In 2022, Turkish white goods manufacturer Arcelik agreed to buy Whirpool's Russian arm including use of the Hotpoint brand.
+The deal included Whirlpool's sales operations in Kazakhstan and selected countries in the Commonwealth of Independent States.

+In January 2023, Arcelik and Whirlpool agreed to combine their European business with Arcelik owning a 75% share.
+The new entity will own rights to the Hotpoint brand in Europe.

+In February 2024, Britain's antitrust regulator provisionally cleared the deal.
+This followed approved by EU antitrust regulators in October 2023.

 Products

 Hotpoint was formed in 1911 in California and entered the British market in 1920.
 It is well known for its refrigerators and washing machines.
 The company, including sister brands Creda and Indesit, at one time produced the largest amount of kitchen appliances in the United Kingdom.
 The headquarters was in Woodston, Peterborough with about 1,500 people based there making fridges and freezers.
 The refrigeration plant closed in 2008.

 Grenfell Tower fire

 In June 2017, a Hotpoint FF175BP fridge freezer was found to have triggered the Grenfell Tower fire in London that killed 72 people.
 A total of 64,000 units of the same model were manufactured between 2006 and 2009 by Indesit under the Hotpoint brand before moving over to Whirlpool.

 Customers who believed they own either the FF175BP or the FF175BG models have been advised to contact the company for further safety checks.
-According to the Hotpoint website: “We have been made aware that the recent fire at Grenfell Tower in West London may have originated in a Hotpoint branded fridge freezer, manufactured between March 2006 and July 2009, model numbers FF175BP (white) and FF175BG (graphite)".
+According to the Hotpoint website: “We have been made aware that the recent fire at Grenfell Tower in West London may have originated in a Hotpoint branded fridge freezer, manufactured between March 2006 and July 2009, model numbers FF175BP (Polar White) and FF175BG (Graphite)".

-In October 2018, Whirlpool notified customers that they did not find anything that posed a risk to the customers, and that the London Fire Brigade’s investigation into the cause of the fire had found that some electrical cabling behind the fridge freezer, or an incorrectly discarded cigarette on the kitchen window may have started the fire.
+In October 2018, Whirlpool notified customers that they did not find anything that posed a risk to the customers, and claimed that the London Fire Brigade’s investigation into the cause of the fire had found that some electrical cabling behind the fridge freezer, or an incorrectly discarded cigarette on the kitchen window may have started the fire.
+In fact, the investigation found that the fire had been started by a fault with the wiring of the Hotpoint fridge-freezer itself.